 I was left smiling at the end of this short, but incredible story.
 Whilst fiction, it captures the reality of the harsh, yet seemingly lulling illness that is dementia.
 Lynne Fellows’ tale of a father who brightens up the room each day, putting a smile and a cheer on the faces of all those who listen, is beautiful, yet sad.
 Memories of my own father’s hugs brighten my days, and mean everything to me.
 I cannot even imagine how painful it must be for the families of those who suffer from dementia, just hoping for one moment of recognition on the face of one they love so deeply.
 Not only was I intrigued by Magic O’Clock (such a fitting title), but it was interesting to see one’s closest family member through the eyes of the author.
 Descriptive in nature and extremely well written, Magic O’Clock is recommended to all who have been touched by dementia, whether through a loved one or through their own experiences in life.

-“Magic” (as I affectionately like to call it) is available at Amazon, iBooks, B&N, Kobo and Google play from the Pronoun site here
+“Magic” (as I affectionately like to call it) is available at Amazon, you can get it direct from your country’s site here

 It will be available directly from this page soon (via PayHip)